 BJP also specializes in dance for the theatrical stage, developing fresh material for classic plays and musicals, and devising choreographies and movement languages for new theatre works.
 Current and recent projects include American Players Theatre—Spring Valley, WI, Imagination Stage—Bethesda, MD, the Lyric Repertory Theatre—Logan, UT, the Paramount Theatre—St. Cloud, MN, and numerous college and university productions.

 BJP is an active educator, both in university and professional settings.
-She is the Director of Dance at American University in DC where is was the recipient of the 2020 Outstanding Mentorship award, and co-recipient of the 2017 Anne S. Ferren Curriculum Design Award.
+Active research in curricular design for the dynamic arts environment continuously yields new class, workshops, and programs such as American University’s new Dance Program curriculum, launched in 2017, for which she was the co-recipient of the 2017 Anne S. Ferren Curriculum Design Award.
+BJP was also a recipient of the 2020 AU College of Arts and Sciences Outstanding Mentorship award.
+Her university choreography has been selected multiple times for ACDA Gala Presentation, as well as for the ACDA National Conference.
+She teaches in the DMV at Dance Place, and offers workshops and masterclasses periodically – stay up to date.
 She holds her BA in Dance and Communications, magna cum laude, from Gustavus Adolphus College and her MFA in Dance, summa cum laude, from Arizona State University.